Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 We're talking about neutralizing Iran because they refuse to do it voluntarily.

-And but at the end of the day, my prediction is this is that all of the countries that we're talking about that you are that you're mentioning here will then seek to join the Abraham Accords, recognize Israel, and hope to bring peace to that region once and for all.
+But at the end of the day, my prediction is this: that all of the countries that we're talking about that you're mentioning here will then seek to join the Abraham Accords, recognize Israel, and hope to bring peace to that region once and for all.

-So it's it gets very complicated, very fast if they if they in fact got that weapon.
+It gets very complicated, very fast if they, in fact, got that weapon.

 And that's why I think the president is right.

-And, you know, I love people trying to lecture Donald Trump on the make America.
+And, you know, I love people trying to lecture Donald Trump on the Make America, what MAGA means.

-When you have the number one state sponsor of terror, and then you marry them with nuclear weapons, that is a existential threat to the entire world, and they've threatened the United States as well.
+When you have the number one state sponsor terror and you marry them with nuclear weapons, that is an existential threat to the entire world, and they've threatened the United States as well.